Rhinoplasty Surgery Cost and Procedure Guide

-Rhinoplasty also called a "nose job", is a surgical procedure that changes the shape and/or size of the nose.
-The nose is a central feature of the face, so even small changes can lead to drastic improvements in overall attractiveness.
-Nose surgery is one of the oldest forms of plastic surgery and it continues to be very popular today.
+Rhinoplasty also called a "nose job", is a surgical procedure that changes the nose's shape and/or size.
+The nose is a central feature of the face, so even small changes can drastically improve overall attractiveness.
+Nose surgery is one of the oldest forms of plastic surgery, and it continues to be very popular today.

 1.5 to 3 hours

 1 to 2 nights

 What can a rhinoplasty procedure achieve?